ethereum/EIPs/EIPS/eip-1.md

 Once the EIP is ready for the repository, the EIP editor will:

-- Assign an EIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in [the Issues section of this repository](https://github.com/ethereum/EIPs/issues) about this EIP)
+- Assign an EIP number (generally the PR number, but the decision is with the editors)

 - Merge the corresponding [pull request](https://github.com/ethereum/EIPs/pulls)